 Make Some Tasty Tofu Salad

 I hope that you give this tofu salad a try using some flavorful soy sauce!
 Eating salads, vegetables and moving towards a plant-based diet can help lower the calories for those of us cutting back after the holidays and the bulkiness of the plant-based foods and the satisfying taste can help us feel fuller.
 I am glad that you stopped by the Vine Ripe Nutrition website and blog!
-I am a registered dietitian nutritionist in Asheville, and you can find out more about me here!
+I am a registered dietitian nutritionist in Asheville, and you can find out more about me here on my bio page!